salamboy719/Portfolio/README.md

 ## Website

 This repository is published as a GitHub Pages website.
-You can view the live site at: [paste link]
+You can view the live site at: https://salamboy719.github.io/Portfolio/

 ## Technologies Used